In order to receive Unemployment Benefit II, applicants need to satisfy the following criteria:

 Yes, if you live together with your partner in a household, you form a benefits community (Bedarfsgemeinschaft/BG) and jointly contribute to your household.

 The benefits will cover your basic rent, bills and heating costs.
-During the first six months of receiving benefits, costs for rent and heating are recognised at their actual amount.
+During the first 12 months of receiving benefits, costs for rent and heating are recognised at their actual amount.

 The quicker you submit all required documents, the sooner we will be able to process your application and pay benefits.
 If you have any specific questions related to payment, please call the phone hotline for your local office directly.